mobilecoinfoundation/mcips/text/0004-recoverable-transaction-history.md

 When a sender sends money to a recipient, the "sender memo" is attached to the TxOut that the recipient recieves, and permits them to identify the sender.
-The "destination memo" is attached to the change TxOut that the sender recieves, and records details of the recipient and the amount sent.
+The "destination memo" is attached to the change TxOut that the sender receives, and records details of the recipient and the amount sent.

 In a mobile chat application, the use of these memos in payments permits the app to recover transaction history given only the private keys of the user, by fetching all of the user's TxOut's from Fog and then